The Kenjo End of Year Checklist

 Hello,

 We are on the final stretch of this year.
 Do you have any holiday time-off left that you want to spend this year?
-Please remember to request all time off for this year BEFORE *DATE THAT THE CYCLE ENDS*.
-After this date, it is no longer possible to request time off for the current year and add it to the system.
+Please try to use all you time off for this year BEFORE *DATE THAT THE CYCLE ENDS*.

 We would also like to remind you that you have a maximum of XXX carry-over days per year, and you can only spend them until XXX of the consecutive year.